hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

     [...]
     AssertionError: '33 %: 42' not found in '<html>\n  <body>\n    <h1>Poll Results</h1>\n    \n    <h2>6 times 7</h2>\n\n    <ul>\n    \n      <li>33.0 %: 42</li>\n    \n      <li>67.0 %: The Ultimate Answer</li>\n    \n    </ul>\n\n    <p>No-one has voted on this poll yet</p>\n\n    <h3>Add your vote</h3>\n    <p><label for="id_vote_0">Vote:</label> <ul>\n<li><label for="id_vote_0"><input type="radio" id="id_vote_0" value="1" name="vote" /> 42</label></li>\n<li><label for="id_vote_1"><input type="radio" id="id_vote_1" value="2" name="vote" /> The Ultimate Answer</label></li>\n</ul></p>\n    <input type="submit" />\n\n    \n  </body>\n</html>\n'

+    FAILED (failures=1, errors=1)

  Oh no!
 Bad to worse!
 Our percentage function really is refusing to make our lives easy - it's susceptible to zero-division errors, and it's producing floats rather than nice printable percentages...
 Let's fix that.  (but, again, notice the way it's the tests picking up all these little bugs for us, rather than us having to try and anticipate them all in advance, or test all the edge cases manually...)

  So, let's make our percentage function return a proper, accurate float representation of the percentage (or as accurate as floating-point arithmetic will allow), and we'll handle the presentation issues in the template.
 We'll also make it handle the 0-case

 .. sourcecode:: python
     :filename: mysite/polls/tests/test_models.py

     def test_choice_can_calculate_its_own_percentage_of_votes(self):
-        poll = Poll(question='who?', pub_date='1999-01-02')
+        poll = Poll(question='who?', pub_date=timezone.now())
         poll.save()
         choice1 = Choice(poll=poll,choice='me',votes=2)
         choice1.save()